Frank Dolphin: Health Service

 In 2009 Dolphin was appointed chairman of Temple Street Children's University Hospital.

 In July 2010 the Minister for Health and Children Mary Harney announced that Dolphin would assume the role of Chairman of the Health Service Executive with effect from 15 August 2010.
 Dolphin stepped down from this role in December 2011.

-In March 2012 Dolphin was chosen to lead the review group for the construction of a new children's hospital, following the refusal by An Bord Pleanála to give planning permission for the proposed Children's Hospital of Ireland at a site on Eccles Street.
+In March 2012 Dolphin was chosen to lead the review group for the construction of the National Children's Hospital Ireland, following the refusal by An Bord Pleanála to give planning permission for the proposed Children's Hospital of Ireland at a site on Eccles Street.
 Enda Kenny stated that the report this group put forward (the "Dolphin Report") would be the only one used to decide on the location of the proposed hospital.
 The Dolphin Report did not rank locations, but left the final decision to the cabinet; in the end, St. James's Hospital was chosen as the site for the new children's hospital, with a €500m budget being allocated to the project.

 Chamber of Commerce

-Dolphin was President of the Waterford Chamber of Commerce in '05/'06.
+Dolphin was President of the Waterford Chamber of Commerce in 2005-2006.
 While President, he presented a paper to the World Chambers Federation's 4th World Chamber Congress in Durban on "Training Solutions", Waterford Chamber's training and development business, in conjunction with Training Solutions founder and Deputy CEO of Waterford Chamber Michael Cox.